 Ernie Cooper, the owner of E. Cooper Environmental Consulting, is a graduate of the University of Victoria and has worked in the field of international wildlife conservation since 1988.
 He is a leading Canadian authority on wildlife trade, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and the identification of wildlife products.

-Ernie is an Associate of the Centre for Forensic Research and Adjunct Professor for the School of Criminology, Simon Fraser University; a member of the IUCN Species Survival Commission (Sustainable Use and Livelihoods Specialist Group); and a member of the Society for Wildlife Forensic Science.
+Ernie is an Associate of the Centre for Forensic Research and Adjunct Professor for the School of Criminology, Simon Fraser University; a member of the IUCN Species Survival Commission (Sustainable Use and Livelihoods Specialist Group and the Spider & Scorpion Specialist Group); and a member of the Society for Wildlife Forensic Science.

 From 2001-2014, Ernie was the Canadian National Representative of the TRAFFIC Network—the wildlife trade monitoring program of WWF and the IUCN—and the Director of the WWF-Canada TRAFFIC & Wildlife Trade program.
 For 13 years he was responsible for monitoring Canadian wildlife trade and its impact on Canadian and international conservation; advising stakeholders on wildlife trade issues; liaising with Canadian authorities; and assisting the TRAFFIC network’s global efforts to ensure that wildlife trade is not a threat to the conservation of nature.